 3. Overwhelmed by presents

 Well, not anymore!
-Not only do you have to buy all of these gifts, you then have to find a place to put them in your home once they are opened.
+Not only do you have to buy all of these gifts, but you also have to find a place to put them in your home once they are opened.

 Some of us live in smaller homes, such as myself, and more stuff does not equal more fun.
 I can promise you that.
 If mass amounts of gifts make you unhappy, let’s fix that.